buildpacks-community/kpack-cli/docs/kp_image_create.md

 For each environment variable, supply the "--env" flag followed by the key value pair.
 For example, "--env key1=value1 --env key2=value2 ...".

+Service bindings may be provided by using the "--service-binding" flag.
+For each service binding, supply the "--service-binding" flag followed by the <KIND>/<APIVERSION>:<NAME> or just <NAME> which will default the kind to "Secret".
+For example, "--service-binding my-secret-1 --service-binding Secret/v1:my-secret-2 --service-binding CustomProvisionedService/v1beta1:my-ps"

 ```
 kp image create <name> --tag <tag> [flags]
 ```